CCCofficial/ML_Pipeline_Yeast_Peroxisome/README.md

    - `gene_combin_generator.ipynb`
      - Apply novel combination selection algorithm where we randomly generated samples with gene combinations from the under-represesnted region.

-## Features
-- **Data preprocessing and cleaning**: Scripts and methods to preprocess and clean the dataset.
-- **Model training**: Training scripts for different machine learning models including CNN, LSTM, and GBR.
-- **Model evaluation and comparison**: Evaluation metrics and comparison of different models.
-- **Dimensionality reduction**: Techniques for reducing the dimensionality of the dataset.
-- **Predictions**: Scripts for making predictions using the trained models.

 ## Contributing
 Contributions are welcome!
 Please fork this repository and submit pull requests with your improvements.